orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `Number`.

 Only valid when `getBaseUrlFromSpecification` is `true`.
-Since the `servers` field allows for multiple urls to be defined, you can decide which index of urls to pick here.
+Since the `servers` field allows for multiple URL to be defined, this options specifies which index of the URL array to pick.
-If this is not defined, the first url will be used.
+If this is not defined, the first URL will be used.
-If the defined index is out of range of the array, the last url in the array will be selected.
+If the defined index is out of range of the array, the last URL in the array will be selected.

 Example: